Making Music With Your Web Browser

 March 14th, 2017 | By Niels Klom | 7 min read

-Notice: When editing this article, a bug was discovered in version 51 of Firefox which causes the sounds to only play once.
-Since then, Firefox has released version 52 which doesn't include this bug anymore.
+Since then, Firefox has released version 52, which doesn't include this bug.
 If you are experiencing this issue, we suggest you update Firefox.

-Recently, Chrome announced that it would be discontinuing support for Chrome Apps(1) since developers have increasingly integrated similar capabilities within the browser itself.
-So we thought why not try and make something that is really desktop grade using HTML5.
-In this tutorial, we will be showing you how to make a very simple Digital Audio Workstation using HTML5.
+In this tutorial, we will show you how to make a very simple Digital Audio Workstation using HTML5.
 Ironically, though, this tutorial will only work in Firefox as of writing.

 For tutorial purposes, we've already created a UI for you to use.
 It also includes some audio samples that we will use in the DAW.
-You can find it on Github, or enter this in the terminal:
+You can find it on Github or enter this in the terminal:

 git clone https://github.com/JscramblerBlog/simple-daw-template.git && cd simple-daw-template